diegoldn/hackintosh-project/README.md

 **TL;DR Shenaningans**

-    Random system stuttering/lag from time to time.
+    1. Random system stuttering/lag from time to time.
 It's rare but it happens.
 For 1-3 secs everything stops and then gets back to normality.

+    2. Although VT-D is enabled in BIOS, OSX doesn't recognizes it.

+    NOTE: Parallels and VirtualBox work but Docker Desktop not.
+So if you're a Docker user prepare to use Docker Machine.

 #### 1. HARDWARE